Complaints Policy

 Our Complaints system is designed to:

-• provide customers with a fair, consistant, impartial and confidential process through which they can express dissatisfaction about an element of our service.
+- provide customers with a fair, consistent, impartial and confidential process through which they can express dissatisfaction about an element of our service

-we are committed to achieving a positve custome experience by keeping the customer full informed throughout the process and with information that is well published and easy to read.
+We are committed to achieving a positive customer experience by keeping the customer fully informed throughout the process and with information that is well published and easy to read.

 Our aim is always to provide an early and local resolution to a complaint or dispute.
 If any decision to try and resolve a complaint informally is taken we will only do this in agreement with the customer and within the agreed complaint timescales.